Nivolumab and Azacitidine with or without Ipilimumab in Treating Patients with Refractory / Relapsed or Newly Diagnosed Acute Myeloid Leukemia

 V. To determine the overall response rate (ORR) of nivolumab with ipilimumab in combination with 5-azacytidine in patients with refractory/relapsed AML.
 (Phase II)

 II.
-To determine the duration of response, disease-free survival (DFS), and overall survival (OS) of patients with refractory/relapsed AML treated with either vidaza+nivolumab or vidaza+nivolumab+ipilimumab.
+To determine the duration of response, event-free survival (EFS), 4- and 8-week mortality, and overall survival (OS) OS of patients with refractory/ relapsed AML treated with either vidaza + nivolumab, vidaza + nivolumab + ipilimumab or vidaza + venetoclax + nivolumab.

 III.
-To determine the duration of response, disease-free survival (DFS), and overall survival (OS) in older patients with newly diagnosed AML treated with this combination with either vidaza+nivolumab or vidaza+nivolumab+ipilimumab.
+To determine the duration of response, event-free survival (EFS), 4- and 8-week mortality, and OS in older patients with newly diagnosed AML treated with either vidaza + nivolumab, vidaza + nivolumab + ipilimumab or vidaza + venetoclax + nivolumab.

-I. To study immunological and molecular changes in the peripheral blood and bone marrow in response to nivolumab and 5-azacytidine therapy or nivolumab with ipilimumab and 5-azacutidine therapy.
+I. To study immunological and molecular changes in the peripheral blood and bone marrow in response to nivolumab and 5-azacytidine therapy or nivolumab with ipilimumab and 5-azacutidine therapy or nivolumab with azacytidine and venetoclax therapy, including:

 II.
-To determine induction of hypomethylation and deoxyribonucleic acid (DNA) damage during therapy with this combination and its correlation with response.
+To determine induction of hypomethylation and DNA damage during therapy with this combination and its correlation with response.

 OUTLINE: This is a lead-in phase, dose-escalation study followed by a phase II study.
 Patients are assigned to 1 of 2 arms.

-ARM I: Patients receive azacitidine intravenously (IV) over 1 hour or subcutaneously (SC) on days 1-7 or days 1-4 and 7-9.
-Patients also receive nivolumab IV over 60 minutes on days 1 and 14 (courses 1-4) or on day 1 (course 5 and all subsequent courses).
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+ARM I: Patients receive azacitidine intravenously (IV) over 1 hour or subcutaneously (SC) on days 1-7 or days 1-5 and 8-9 or days 1-4 and 7-9 per physician discretion.
+Patients also receive nivolumab IV over 60 minutes on days 1 and 14 of cycles 1-4 and on day 1 of subsequent cycles.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive azacitidine and nivolumab as Arm I. Patients also receive ipilimumab IV over 90 minutes on day 1 and then every 6 or 12 weeks.
 Treatment continues in the absence of disease progression or unacceptable toxicity.